-Most of the direct CO2 emissions come from the smelting processes (1.7 million tonnes CO2e), where carbon (C) reacts with oxygen in quartz to produce silicon/ferrosilicon.
+Most of the direct CO2 emissions come from the smelting processes (1.7 million tonnes CO2e), where carbon (C) reacts with oxygen in guartz to produce silicon/ferrosilicon.
 GHG emissions are calculated based on third party certificates of carbon content in raw materials (coke and coal).
-CO. emissions from other sources, including heating and fuel, are calculated based on standard conversion factors in accordance with the EU Emissions Trading Systems (EU ETS) Guidelines.
+CO, emissions from other sources, including heating and fuel, are calculated based on standard conversion factors in accordance with the EU Emissions Trading Systems (EU ETS) Guidelines.

 The total scope 1 emissions were 2.42 million tonnes in 2022.
 Since 2017, Elkem has increased production using seven additional smelting furnaces: two in Norway, four in China and one in Paraguay.
-Except for the furnace in Paraguay, all these expansions have come from acquiring existing capacity.
-The furnace in Paraguay only uses biocarbon as a raw material reductant, making its operations (scope 1 + scope 2) close to carbon neutral.
+Except for the furnace in Paraguay, all these expansions have come from